FAQs

 What are your hours?

-We are open by phone and email Monday through Saturday, 8 am -7 pm.
+We are open by phone and email Monday through Saturday, 8 am – 7 pm.
 We have classes during those times listed on our schedule.
 If no one answers, leave a message as they are teaching a class.
 Someone will call you back soon.

 How many classes can I take?

+Most of our membership options come with UNLIMITED classes!
 We suggest 2 to 3 classes per week for ideal progression, but you’re not limited to that.
 With so many class options to choose from, it’s easy to work them into your schedule.

 What should I expect in a Krav Maga class?

-What should I wear to a Krav Maga Class?
+What should I wear to a Krav Maga class?

+Now that you’re ready to jump into a Krav Maga class, you should be aware of some guidelines.
+Since we don’t use uniforms or belts in the adult classes, here’s what you’ll need to wear.
 We highly recommend wearing comfortable training clothes for Krav Maga classes.
 Training clothes include gym shorts, yoga pants, a baggy t-shirt, a sports bra, breathable socks, and more.
-Wear clothing that keeps you cool.
-This ensures you are comfortable and at your best when you train.
+Wear clothing that keeps you cool so you are comfortable and at your best when you train.
+You also want a solid pair of athletic shoes that will adequately support your feet.
+The right shoes will help you prevent injuries and protect your knees, ankles, feet, and back.

-What if I have no Martial Arts experience?
+What if I have no martial arts experience?

 Is there a belt system?